"I've been sliding through an inter-dimensional wormhole seeing how many different ways people like you can screw up civilization!"

-Above the Influence: a man is hiding from a country of beautiful women wanting him to fertilize them because he wants only his not pretty enough, not young enough partner.
+Above the Influence: In "Love Gods," a man is hiding from a country of beautiful women wanting him to fertilize them because he wants only his not-pretty-enough, not-young-enough partner.
 Awww.

-The crew visit an alternate Earth decimated by plague.
-Eventually they realise that antibiotics were never discovered in this timeline, so Arturo creates some penicillin, which becomes the Chemical Messiah for this world.
+"Fever"—The crew visit an alternate Earth decimated by plague.
+Eventually they realize that antibiotics were never discovered in this timeline, so Arturo creates penicillin, which becomes the Chemical Messiah for this world.

-In another episode, nanite-tainted water absorbs people into a Hive Mind.
+In "New Gods for Old," nanite-tainted water absorbs people into a Hive Mind.